Drug and tobacco smuggling

-Intelligence is gathered by Revenue with a view to identifying possible drugs smuggling routes in passenger and cargo traffic.
-It is used in the analysis of the movement of persons and goods on those routes and the profiling, targeting and routine surveillance of suspect persons or consignments.
+Intelligence is gathered by Revenue to identify possible drug smuggling routes in passenger and cargo traffic.
+It is used in the analysis of the movement of persons and goods on those routes.
+It is also used in the profiling, targeting and routine surveillance of suspect persons or consignments.

 Revenue’s Maritime Unit is based in Cork.
-It is equipped with rigid inflatable boats and two customs cutters, the R.C.C.
+Two Customs cutters the R.C.C.
 Suirbheir and the R.C.C.
-Faire which are operated by trained officers.
+Faire, as well as rigid inflatable boats operate out of the unit.
+All boats are manned by trained officers.
 The objective of the customs cutters is the prevention, detection, interception and seizure of controlled drugs, fiscal goods, arms, ammunition, explosives, prohibited and restricted goods smuggled or illegally imported into, or intended to be exported out of, the State or the European Union (EU).

 Canine Detector Dog Teams

-Revenue deploys drug detector dog units at strategic locations throughout the country, including our ports and airports.
-Each unit comprises a drug detector dog, a dog handler, and a team of support staff.
+Revenue deploys drug detector dog units at strategic locations including our ports and airports throughout the country.
+Each unit comprises a dog, a dog handler and a team of support staff.
 The dogs have been trained to detect controlled drugs such as heroin, cocaine, cannabis, amphetamines and ecstasy.
-In addition to the drug detector dog teams, Revenue also has tobacco and cash detector dog teams.
+Revenue also has tobacco and cash detector dog teams.

-These units are on-call, 24 hours a day, 365 days of the year, are mobile, and provide back-up to other enforcement agencies when required.
+These units are on-call, 24 hours a day, 365 days of the year.
+They also provide back-up to other enforcement agencies when required.